 The other day, I used some of the activities for the letter K when working with a child on this speech sound.
 He loved kangaroo jumping around his backyard as we practicing saying the K sound with each jump.
 We also used the multisensory writing activities with his target words.
 We did skywriting before we sat down and then wrote his target words in playdough.
 I noticed an immediate difference in his attention, participation, and accuracy for producing the K sound in words like cat and kid.
 Though never skeptical of Laurie’s teaching in the book, I was pleasantly surprised at how quickly they took effect.
 Don’t just take it from me as a professional…

 “ABC’s of Movement is the first motor activity that my preschooler enjoys doing with me.
 She didn’t like doing standard at home “therapy” work but she readily accepts this structured “game”.
 Not only is she making progress with her delays, but we are both getting exercise and laughing while trying the creative activities and reading the funny rhymes.
-I am so grateful for this program.”-mother of a preschooler with special needs
+I am so grateful for this program.”

 If you suspect your child may experiencing literacy challenges, then considering contacting a pediatric speech-language pathologist.
 It’s never too early to begin intervention and learn more about active learning.
 In fact, research indicates the importance of early intervention for increased long-term success.
 Many deficits remediate very quickly, and others take time.
 If you are worried, seeking the expertise of a local SLP as early as possible is the best pathway to literacy development for your child.

 Disclosure: Laurie Gombash granted me full access to her book at no charge upon my request.
 She did not solicit this review or my opinions.

 Learn how to purposefully and intentionally interact with your child during play and help them increase opportunities for speech and language development with our Playing with Purpose book!